-Unfortunately, warehouses across the country have become unsafe for workers.
-Warehouse safety might seem like a non-priority, especially when facing other issues like increased costs and more competition.
+To make matters worse, companies struggling to keep up with e-commerce giants often make sweeping changes and expect safety processes to catch up.
 But if a company doesn’t have a safe warehouse, they are in danger of losing good-quality workers, facing large lawsuits and fines and losing their customer base.

-The reasons for the drop in safety at warehouses are many, but leading the way is a reduced workforce and lack of properly-trained workers.
+The reasons for the drop in safety at warehouses are many, but a low unemployment rate and lack of properly-trained workers are two examples.
 Other challenges include workflow and workload changes, worker engagement and injuries and fatalities, whether from unsafe working conditions, human error or other reasons.

 While injuries and fatalities can still occur with properly trained and highly qualified workers, they tend to happen in lower numbers.
 Like many other service and trade industries, warehouse jobs are plentiful but the workforce to fill those spots is slim.
 The shortage of experienced employees leads to higher rates of accidents, injuries, and fatalities.